surftrips.co

 Frequently asked

-El Gringo is a reef break suited for advanced surfers.
-It is not a beginner wave.
-Start somewhere softer and work up.
+El Gringo is a reef bottom, hollow fast a-frame reef barrel, chilean pipeline, break suited for advanced surfers.
+This is not a beginner break.
+Build up at softer waves first.

 El Gringo